oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/loading.md

 ## Text

-Add a descriptive text of the loading or informing the user that it is loading or that it is missing to load with the property `text`
+Add a descriptive text of the loading or informing the user that it is loading or that it is missing to load with the props `text`

 </card>